John-Jordan/CodeJournal/README.md

 # CodeJournal
 Jotting down the happenings of my coding life.

+9/18/21 - So I finished Day 9 but not without sratching my head a few dozen times.
+Definitely had to go back and review the lesson a few times and look at how she set it up before it started to make sense to me.
+I know dictionaries make sense in a lot of situations but I much prefer lists if i can get away with it.

 9/17/21 - I gotta stop waiting so late to get started on my coding.
 I rewatched the video on nesting dicionaries but then i about fell asleep so that's what i'm gonna do.
 I'll have time tomorrow to spend some quality time with this Day and move on.

 9/16/21 - Sometimes my brain just lets me down.
 I felt like I understood the intro to nesting dictionaries/lists and appending a dictionary to a list but then I start the new challenge and my brain fails me.
 I'll go back and watch the previous video tomorrow.
 Argh.